tdiprima/langgraph-tutorial/tutorial-part1.md

 ### Section 1: Define State and Nodes

-First, we’ll define the "state" (data that flows through our app) and "nodes" (tasks like answering or tagging).
+First, we'll define the "state" (data that flows through our app) and "nodes" (tasks like answering or tagging).
 Open `question_processor.py` and add this code:

 ```python
 from typing import Annotated, TypedDict